peter-target/CaseStudyTwo/README.md

 "anInteger anInteger anInteger anInteger"

-And then press 'Enter'.
+And then press 'Enter' once after each line.
 This will create a set of coordinates where the first Integer is the X coordinate of the bottom left corner of a rectangle, the second Integer is the Y coordinate of the bottom left corner, the third coordinate is the X coordinate of the top right corner, and the fourth coordinate is the Y coordinate of the top right corner.
 If a line does not fit the format above, it will be ignored.

 Multiple sets of coordinates can be entered.
-Once finished adding coordinates, press 'Enter' again or type 'exit' and the analysis will run with the coordinate(s) provided.
+Once finished adding coordinates, press 'Enter' again or type 'exit' and the analysis will run with the coordinate(s) provided and output the results to StdOut.

 2. Notes on Test Cases